 - Failing to attend your work program or re-entry program

 If your parole officer thinks you violated a condition of your parole, a “blue warrant” may be issued for your arrest.
 If that happens, you will be taken to county jail and asked to decide whether you want to waive your rights or if you want a parole revocation hearing.
 Remember, once you have a parole violation on your record it will be much harder to get parole the next time you are eligible, so don’t go down without a fight.

 Your freedom is at stake.
 Before you waive any rights, contact Trent Marshall.

 We May Be Able to Set It Right

-You’re in a difficult situation now, but before you give up and accept the consequences, give the Schneider Law Firm a call.
+You’re in a difficult situation now, but before you give up and accept the consequences, give The Marshall Law Firm a call.
 See if there’s something we can do.